 The text message that Colter sends to Goodwin is not identical to the one that Goodwin receives from Colter.

-At the end of the 2011 film Source Code, Colter Stevens saves the people on the train, gets the girl, and finally achieves some closure in his life... until you realize he has permanently overwritten the mind of another man and is now living a stolen life.
+At the end of the film, Colter Stevens saves the people on the train, gets the girl, and finally achieves some closure in his life... until you realize he has permanently overwritten the mind of another man and is now living a stolen life.

 Except, the man is dead in our universe.
 He is only alive as Colter in the pocket universe because of the project.